All the British Airways flights that are cancelled today from UK airports - NewsBreak

 All the British Airways flights that are cancelled today from UK airports

-British Airways has cancelled 114 short-haul flights to and from its main base, London Heathrow airport on Wednesday.
+British Airways has cancelled more than 120 short-haul flights to and from its main base, London Heathrow airport on Friday.

-The Independent calculates 22 domestic flights have been grounded, including two round-trips from Heathrow to Aberdeen, Belfast City, Edinburgh and Glasgow.
+The Independent calculates 24 domestic flights have been grounded, including two round-trips from Heathrow to Aberdeen, Belfast City, Glasgow and Newcastle.

-Ninety-two international flights are cancelled, including three round-trips from Heathrow to Amsterdam and holiday flights to Ibiza and Malaga.
+At least 102 international flights are cancelled, including five round-trips from Heathrow to Amsterdam and holiday flights to Faro, Malaga and Olbia.

 BA says the flight cancellations are pre-planned and that passengers were given advance notice – with some departures taken out of the schedules many weeks ahead.

-While airlines do not disclose passenger loads on the grounds of commercial sensitivity, if an average of 80 people were booked on each flight at the point of cancellation then more than 9,000 travellers will have been affected by today’s cancellations.
+While airlines do not disclose passenger loads on the grounds of commercial sensitivity, if an average of 80 people were booked on each flight at the point of cancellation then almost 10,000 travellers will have been affected by today’s groundings.

 British Airways departures from Heathrow